 Diversity: a long-term attribute

-In its six years of life, Class40 has found its place in the world of offshore racing.
+Since its creation, Class40 has found its place in the world of offshore racing.
 It quickly expanded internationally: South Africa, Germany, England, Belgium, Bulgaria, Spain, USA, Holland, Italy, Norway...
 Today, Class40 is made up of sailors from 22 different countries.

 Patrice Carpentier sees this is a strength: "The mix of different types of people and the internationalisation of the Class are very good attributes.
 What makes Class40 so attractive is its diversity, and that makes me optimistic for the future."

 This diversity can also be seen in the lines of the Class40 boats themselves.
-In five years, designers have had a ball finding ways to optimise the Class Rules.
+Designers have had a ball finding ways to optimise the Class Rules.
 Inevitably, boats have steadily become more powerful.

 "Class40 is just fine as it is!
 We got the basics right, because not only have we been able to design very different boats within the same framework... but there are still lots of avenues for designers to explore," enthused François Lucas, designer, and one of the founding members of the Class.